 What’s a business without its employees?
 As the owner, you might be the driver, steering the car where it needs to go.
-But the people you employ are the engine—they do the work to get your business from A to B and beyond.
+But the people you employ are the engine—they do the work that gets your business from point A to B and beyond.
 To drive fast and true, you need to invest in your employees.

 Your team directly impacts:

 - The relationships you have with your clients

 - Your ability to produce work at the pace you need to

 What It Means to Invest in Your Employees—and Why You Should

-Your goal when investing in your employees is to increase their engagement.
+Your goal when investing in your team is to increase their engagement.
 Engaged employees routinely exceed expectations because they feel like they’re contributing value to something greater than themselves.

 Here’s what making that investment in employee engagement can lead to.